rbong/rhcsa-open-guide/exam-checklist.md

 ## Red Hat course content checklists

 The checklists in this section contain material in Red Hat courses with prerequisite knowledge for the RHCSA exam.
-This section is to help you make sure you have all knowledge from these courses.
+This section is to help you make sure you have learned the same information that's in these courses.

 Check off items once you feel you have learned this material.